 A density result for real hyperelliptic curves (appeared in Comptes rendus).
 I have recently learned that Andrey Bogatyrev proved this result some years ago.
 See Theorem 5 and Lemma 1 of this paper (Effective computation of Chebyshev polynomials for several intervals, 1999, Sbornik: Mathematics, vol. 190, no. 11).

-Analysis in R^n, regular track: an introduction to metric spaces.
+UChicago Math 203: Analysis in R^n, regular track.
+An introduction to metric spaces.
 Handouts, quizzes, and exams from Winter 2019.

-My student Spencer Dembner (a UChicago undergrad) has written some notes on the relationship between Galois groups and branched covers of Riemann surfaces.
+Spencer Dembner (a UChicago undergrad) has written some notes on the relationship between Galois groups and branched covers of Riemann surfaces.
+(2019)

 Here are some notes from an introductory talk on schemes.